Assessing Women’s Preferences and Experiences of Support Person Involvement in Maternity Care in Kenya

 Researchers partnered with IPA Kenya to assess women’s perceptions and experiences of PC-ISP during maternity care.
 To do so, they conducted a survey with 1,138 post-partum women who reported having a support person accompany them at six health facilities in Nairobi and Kiambu Counties.
 Researchers measured indicators such as a welcoming environment, decision-making support, provision of information and education, and ability to ask questions and express concerns.

 Most women wanted to have support persons integrated into their care.
 When asked about preferences, the highest proportion of women (93.6 percent) expressed a desire for their support persons to understand their condition and care, and the lowest proportion (73.6 percent) indicated wanting to consult with their support persons when making care decisions.
 However, lower proportions of women reported having experienced positive integration of support persons during maternity care—between 45.3 percent and 77.9 percent, depending on the indicator.
-While 30 percent of women wanted a support person during labor and/or childbirth, only 7.4% reported having one.
+While 30 percent of women wanted a support person during labor and/or childbirth, only 7.4 percent reported having one.
 Women and their support persons were also treated differently due to differences in social status, support person types, and facility characteristics.

 Sources